Galați: Economy

 Galați has the largest iron and steel plant in Romania, the Galați steel works, which was state-owned until 2001, now owned by Liberty House Group.
 It is still commonly referred to as "Sidex", its old name.

 Romania's largest shipyard is located in Galați.
-It benefits from easy access to the Black Sea and from its co-location with the ArcelorMittal Plant.
+It benefits from easy access to the Black Sea and from its co-location with the Liberty Galați steel works.

 Galați is also a border checkpoint to Moldova.

 Demographics

 City proper

-As of 2011 census data, 249,432 inhabitants live within the city limits, a decrease from the figure recorded at the 2002 census.
+As of 2021 census data, 217,851 inhabitants live within the city limits, a decrease from the figure recorded at the 2011 census.